Princess-org/Princess/README.md

 ### Functions that return types:

-A function that returns a type is implicitly `#static` (Unless `#runtime_types` is specified) It can only return one value.
-(Subject to change)
-Be aware of name collisions, as such functions can be used in place of a type.
+A function that returns a type is implicitly `#static` (Unless `#runtime_types` is specified) Be aware of name collisions, as such functions can be used in place of a type.
 Expressions take precidence over types, disambiguate with `type(T)`